-Making 2016 a successful year for your commercial aviation organization depends on one word: training.
+Making this year a successful year for your commercial aviation organization depends on one word: training.
 By emphasizing flight crew training, a commercial company equips their operating crew members with the tools to conduct flight operations smoothly and to confront any unexpected challenges successfully.
-When fiscal year 2016 comes to an end, success could be measured by two matrices many organizations have in common.
+When this fiscal year comes to an end, success could be measured by two matrices many organizations have in common.

 First, you know that you have had a successful year if injuries to people are at a minimum.
 We are talking flight crews, ground crews, maintenance crews, passenger customers and all others with whom your company interacts.
 Deaths of course cast an irrevocable shadow over your operation.
 Training has been found in most if not all mishap investigations to have been lacking when injuries and death occur.
 Training is procedural based, so when people are involved in violation of procedures that lead to mishaps, somehow training failed to achieve a level of safe performance.
 Who needs a mishap investigation to tell us that?
 Hopefully no one.
 Instead of investing time in injury investigations, invest time in training, so that people are doing the job per procedures.
 The costs involved with injuries and death are monumental, beyond the imagination.
 Worse yet, after these costs have been paid, the injury and death remains, a haunting reminder of training failure.